arpitmx/MultiTube/README.md

 # MultiTube Youtube Video Downloader 🤙

-> Downloading 10s ,100s of Youtube videos and saving can be very tiresome, you can save tons of time manually downloading and saving the videos with Multitube.
+> Downloading 10s ,100s of Youtube videos and saving each can be very tiresome😒, you can save tons of time manually downloading and saving the videos with Multitube.
-MultiTube is made for those , who are tired of manually selecting copy pasting links and then downloading the Youtube Videos one by one.
+MultiTube is made for those , who are tired of manually selecting copy pasting links and then downloading the Youtube Videos one by one, just like me😙.

 ## Just paste all the links , and click enter.😎